SegAugment: Maximizing the Utility of Speech Translation Data with Segmentation-based Augmentations: Results

-Following, we investigate the importance of the ASR pre-training phase, a standard practice \cite{fairseq_st}, which usually is also costly \cite{st_scratch}.
-In Table \ref{tab:results_noASR} we present the results for ST models without ASR pre-training, with and without the alternative data from \textsc{SegAugment}.
-We compare them with the ones that included ASR pre-training from Table \ref{tab:results_mustc} (rows 1, 6).
-We find that skipping the ASR pre-training has a large impact on the baseline model with a drop of 2.5 BLEU points on average (row 2), in contrast to the impact on the model with the alternative data, having only a drop of 0.7 points (row 4).
-At the same time, training with the alternative data but without ASR pre-training (row 4) is still better than the baseline with pre-training (row 1), by 0.8 BLEU points on average.
-In general, these findings indicate that ASR pre-training could be skipped in favor of using data from \textsc{SegAugment}, but including both options is the best choice.
+Following, we investigate the importance of the ASR pre-training phase, a standard practice \cite{fairseq_st}, which usually is also costly.
+In Table \ref{tab:results_noASR} we present the results of ST models on MuST-C En-Es and En-Fr trained with and without \textsc{SegAugment}, when skipping the ASR pre-training.
+We also include the results of the \textit{Revisit-ST} system proposed by \citet{st_scratch}.
+We find that models with \textsc{SegAugment} are competitive even without ASR pre-training, surpassing both the baseline with pre-training and the Revisit-ST system.
+In general, ASR pre-training could be skipped in favor of using \textsc{SegAugment}, but including both is the best choice.